 Capstone course in advertising and public relations.
 Team project of designing and developing a strategic communication campaign for a community client.
 Portfolio validation required for completion.

-CMCN 423(G) or CMCN 435(G) with a C or better.
+Prereqs: CMCN 386 and CMCN 423(G) with a C or better.
 If prerequisites are not met, permission of instructor is required.

 CMCN 490 – Internship